-This year, we went with an online civics course from HSLDA, working in books from the library and a few activity ideas gleaned online.
+We decided to use an online civics course offered by HSLDA this year, along with working in books borrowed from the library and a few activity ideas gleaned from the internet.
 Since Noah and Fiona are in high school now, they are allowed to watch some more mature films that their younger siblings will not.
 For me, films can be a wonderful tool to giving the flavor of a certain time period, and use compelling stories and docudramas to flesh out time periods and historical events.

-The point is, history does not have to be dry and boring, and it never should have been in the first place.
-I know some families who build an entire curriculum around history.
+The point I’m trying to make is that studying history does not have to be dull and dry; in fact, it never should have been like that in the first place.
+There are some households that center their entire education on the study of history.

 How do YOU teach history to your students?